Updated on: May 1, 2022

 Short on time?
-Here is the best anti-spyware software of 2021:
+Here’s the best anti-spyware software in 2022:

-These programs have continuously updated malware databases (with the latest spyware samples) and advanced detection and removal methods (like behavioral analysis and sandboxing).
+These programs have malware databases that are continuously updated with the latest spyware samples, and advanced detection and removal methods — like behavioral analysis and sandboxing.
 My top picks also have real-time malware and spyware scanning, anti-phishing/suspicious site protection, and additional tools like microphone and webcam protection.

 Best full-suite antiviruses with anti-spyware capabilities: